NicolasOmar/styling-practice/README.md

   - How to add filters to transform elements using `filter` with properties as blur and brightness.
   - How to use `<video>` properties and different formats with `<soruce>`.
   - How to adjust elements with ratio like `<video>` using `object-fit`.
+  - How to create gradient backgrounds in simple and advanced ways using `linear-gradient`
 - Bonus
   - Inclusion of libraries for code formatting and linting ([prettier](https://github.com/prettier/prettier) and [stylelint](https://github.com/stylelint/stylelint)).
   - Inclusion of libraries for code review based on git-hooks ([lint-staged](https://github.com/lint-staged/lint-staged) and [husky](https://github.com/typicode/husky)).